funakoshi2718/funakoshi-miner/README.md

     * <144,5>        : -144 (use equihash parameters 144,5).
 Default for BitcoinGold pools (since v3.4).
     * <144,5>        : --algo 144_5 (synonym to -144)
     * Pers-String    : --pers BgoldPow (when mining BitcoinGold, pers strings are part of submit msgs to pool).
+                       --pers auto (allow the pool to control the value of the personalization string).

 Notes: